 Learn more about international scholars »

 For the purposes of the postdoctoral policy, international postdoctoral scholars are defined as foreign nationals who have been invited by Mizzou to come to the United States in a non-immigrant classification to pursue teaching, research and other scholarly activities directly related to their primary field of expertise.
 The most common nonimmigrant classifications used to facilitate participation in postdoctoral training by foreign nationals are the J-1 exchange visitor status and the H-1B alien worker status.
-The postdoctoral policy will not review the myriad complex regulations and procedures for the J-1 and H-1B status.
+The postdoctoral policy will not review the myriad of complex regulations and procedures for the J-1 and H-1B status.
 However, the following issues have been highlighted along with references for further information:

 The Exchange Visitor Program (EVP) is authorized by the U.S. Department of State and is administered by the MU International Center.
 Mizzou departments may request the participation of an international scholar through the J-1 EVP but should understand the key regulatory ramifications of this status on the scholar: